Share this

 The cost of inadequate strategies

-Creating a policy to follow during emergency situations is a great step forward, but many still are not making their plans comprehensive enough to overcome a disaster's fallout.
-In fact, according to FEMA, 40 percent of businesses are affected by events like earthquakes, floods and hurricanes, but 31 percent of affected organizations were still unable to operate up to six months after the disaster occurred, the Daily News reported.
-This not only shows the truly devastating effects of this situation, but also is a clear wakeup call to review and revise disaster recovery plans.
+Creating a policy to follow during emergencies is an important step, but many law firms still fall short of making their plans comprehensive enough to withstand the full impact of a disaster.
+According to FEMA, 40 percent of businesses are affected by events like earthquakes, floods, and hurricanes.
+Of those affected, 31 percent were still unable to operate up to six months after the disaster occurred, the Daily News reported.
+For a law firm that depends on constant access to case files, court documents, and communication systems, that kind of extended downtime can be catastrophic.

 Creating a plan